skeeto/dotfiles/README.md

 ### Screen locking

-`xlock` is used for screen locking.
+`i3lock` is used for screen locking.

-    apt-get install xlockmore
+    apt-get install i3lock

  * C-A-l -- lock the screen